pboin/cancer_notebook/resources.md

   - Writing is complex and in certain sections.
 Still very interesting.
   - Central thread is the debate between SMT ( somatic mutation theory ) and failures in the body's metabolic system.
   - A chronology of Warburg, Seyfried, and others and how their work evolved over time.
+  - There is no requirement for SMT or Genetic theories to be exclusivly 'right'.
+They are probably interrelated.
+  - Refers to 'Care Oncology Clinic', which supplements traditional med treatments.

 ### Reading Now